 It is also developing the 4.8-hectare DD Meridian Park at the corner of Macapagal Ave. and Edsa Extension in Pasay City.
 Once the entire development is fully completed, DD Meridian Park will have over 280,000 square meters of prime leasable space.

-DoubleDragon reported a net income of P713.6 million in the first nine months of the year, up 113 percent from P338.1 million posted in the same period last year.
+DoubleDragon reported a net income of P713.6 million in the first nine months of 2015, up 113 percent from P338.1 million a year ago.

-The company said the opening of the first five CityMalls and the recent launching of Dragon8 Mall-Divisoria and mall stall units started contributing rental revenues.
+The company said the opening of first five CityMalls and the recent launching of Dragon8 Mall-Divisoria started generating rental revenues.